PotatoeShaman/SE_Instant_Suffocation/README.md

 A simple mod for the game Space Engineers that allows for configurable damage when a character is exposed to the vacuum of space.

+Subscribe on the [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3298014130) to use this mod.

 Increases damage taken in vacuum to 50 by default for vanilla astronauts (Now configurable!).
 You have about 2 seconds to live if you open your helmet.

 All character **DamageAmountAtZeroPressure** values are now individually configurable through the Admin TextHudAPI ModSettings menu *[Alt+F10.
 Top Left]*.
 Meaning you can <sub>***hopefully***</sub> change the damage of modded/vanilla NPCs and suits individually.
 The effect should take place immediately (no reload required).